How to Do Cat-Cow Stretches (Chakravakasana) 3 Ways

 Seated Chair Cat-Cow

 Start by placing both feet as flat on the floor as possible.
 You may need to adjust your chair or take off your shoes to make this work but it’s worth it to create a stable, even seat.
-Likewise, if your chair puts you in a position where your hips are below your knees, scoot forward so your knees and hips are as close to level as possible.
+If your chair puts you in a position where your hips are below your knees, scoot forward so your knees and hips are as close to level as possible.
 Place your hands on your knees with your arms straight.

 1. On an inhalation, tip the pelvis forward and feel that action take your low back into spinal extension (a backbend).